Smarsh/DevOps/README.md

 # DevOps

-This repo will be used to store DevOps utilities
+This repo will be used to store DevOps utilities.
+Please do not remove it -SR

 ### GitHubUtils